Garden Waste Collection Terms and Conditions

 - The cost of the service will be advised to you during the sign up process and customers joining part way through the year will be charged a pro-rata amount.
 North Norfolk District Council reserves the right to vary the charge for the service, usually on an annual basis in April.
 A discount is offered for customers who pay by Direct Debit.
 By paying your annual subscription, you agree to these terms and conditions.

 - All customers will receive an annual payment request, which must be paid within the timescale stated.
 The service may be suspended and bins reclaimed from any customers who fail to pay for the service by the due date.
 Only garden waste bins issued by North Norfolk District Council, with collections payments up to date, will be emptied.
 Wheeled bins remain the property of North Norfolk District Council.

 - All garden waste bins must be presented at the edge of your property for collection by 7.00am on the day of collection.
 If the bin is not presented when the crew arrive, they will not return until your next collection is due.
 (Assisted collections are available to customers who are physically incapable of moving the bin to the edge of their property.
 Please contact us should you require this service.)

-- Any missed bins must be reported within two working days of the due collection date.
+- Any missed bins must be reported by midday on the second working day following the due collection date.
 North Norfolk District Council cannot return to empty any bins reported as missed outside of this timescale.